xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 The routed access design for rural broadband can support either VLAN model.

 ### High Availability for PON
-Whether you’re deploying a single OLT shelf, a tree of OLTs or a ring of OLT, the connection from the OLT to the access router represents a potential point of failure.
+Whether you’re deploying a single OLT shelf, a tree of OLTs or a ring of OLTs, the connection from the OLT to the access router represents a potential point of failure.
 To protect against the failure of a single port on either the router or the OLT, multiple links are commonly bundled together for a redundant connection.
 To protect against a router failure, the OLT can be dual-homed to two different routers using EVPN.
 EVPN supports “all-active” redundant links to two or more routers.
 The  OLT believes that it is connected to a single device using a normal bundle interface.

 The routed access design for rural broadband supports a single, non-redundant uplink, a bundled interface to the same router, and a bundled interface to two redundant routers with EVPN.